Giannis Antetokounmpo NBA Preview vs. the Wizards

-Giannis Antetokounmpo and the rest of the Milwaukee Bucks will be facing off versus the Washington Wizards on Monday at 7:00 PM ET.
+Giannis Antetokounmpo and the Milwaukee Bucks face the Washington Wizards at 8:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.